 Those of you just getting to grips with online social networking take note: the trend has gone mobile.
-There’s a plethora of new mobile social networks out there.
-Its no longer good enough simply to update your status next time you get around to going on-line: you should be updating it on the go using your cell phone or similar doohicky.
+There are a plethora of new mobile social networks out there.
+It’s no longer good enough simply to update your status next time you get around to going on-line: you should be updating it on the go using your cell phone or similar doohicky.
 Or should you?